EmilyWebber/Hack-City-Hall/README.md

 # Hack-City-Hall
 Web Scraping to Suggest Key Issues in NYC

-The request-handling script is written for a University of Chicago computer science class and given to students as a back-end for one of our assignments.
+The request-handling script is based on coursework for one of my University of Chicago computer science classes.
+One-twenties all the way!